rasilvap/Microservices-V1-Eureka/README.md

 # Microservices-V1-Eureka
-This is an initial glance to the microservices technology
+This is an initial glance to the microservices technology, using Eureka and rest-Api.